vishnukey/SCIE201_GroupProject/README.md

 FROM
         "<tableName>";
 ```
 4. What is the monthly average effectiveness?
-        - effectiveness = offered / answered
+Where: effectiveness = offered / answered
 ```sql
 SELECT
         STRFTIME("%Y-%m", date) AS date,